 Once you’ve accepted an offer, sign the offer agreement and submit it to the escrow and title company.
 The escrow company or title company (depending on the area you’re in) acts as the third party to gather documents and payments between you and the buyer.

 Then, you’ll need to take care of clearing any contingencies the buyer has included in the contract, which will likely include an inspection and appraisal.
-You’ll also need to clear title and pay off any hanging debts on the property that are discovered.
+You’ll also need to clear the title and pay off any hanging debts on the property that are discovered.

 Let’s review each closing milestone in further detail.